The General (Guns N' Roses song): Reception

 Billboard described it as "bombastic".
 NME described it as "slow-burning [and] soaring".
 Louder Sound called it "epic" and described it as "a slow-burner" featuring "one of Axl Rose's more anguished vocals" Stereogum described the song as "Other than Axl Rose's instantly recognizable voice, 'The General' doesn't sound much like classic GNR.
 The verses match some spindly arpeggios and sitar that remind me of Abbey Road-era The Beatles with something like a trip-hop beat."
 Metal Injection described the track as having "Korn-esque clean/FX'ed guitars in the verse […] a big, angular chorus with a completely blown-out vocal track", calling it "out of the ordinary for Guns N' Roses".

 While ranking all 84 Guns N' Roses songs from worst to best, Ultimate Classic Rock ranked "The General" second worst, at 83rd, whilst Loudwire placed it at 53 out of 68.
+Ultimate Classic Rock ranked the song 5th out of 6 post-reunion singles, saying "Rose's trip-hop affinity rears its head on "The General," a genre-hopping curio anchored around electronic beats and wah-drenched guitar licks.
+The frontman employs multiple vocal registers on the track, singing simultaneously in a baritone croon and pinched, nasally sneer.
+There aren't many conventional rock elements to be found, save for its doom-laden chorus, which is marred by heavy-handed vocal compression.
+In terms of composition and production, this song still feels stuck in demo form.
+Nothing particularly clicks here."